vlizanae/annxious-bot/README.md

 ## How to host the bot
-ANNxious is written in Python 3 and uses PostgreSQL as its backend to store the users, for the time being it is not really necessary but it might be for some features I might come up with.
-Other than setting up the database you need to create a config module to store the credentials, install the `requirements.txt` and you are good to go, you will need to register the bot with Telegram's [BotFather](t.me/BotFather) to get your own Telegram's API token.
+ANNxious is written in Python 3 and uses PostgreSQL as its backend to store the users and the metrics of the models.
+Other than setting up the database you will need to create a config module to store the credentials, install the `requirements.txt` and you are good to go, you will need to register the bot with Telegram's [BotFather](t.me/BotFather) to get your own Telegram's API token.